silx-kit/pyFAI/doc/source/project.rst

 Multiple solution exist, pick any of those:

 * Install a recent version of GCC (>=4.2)
 * Use Xcode without OpenMP, using the --no-openmp flag for setup.py.
-You will need Cython installed
+You will need Cython installed and remove the src/histogram.c

 C files are generated from cython source and distributed.
 Cython is only needed for developing new binary modules.
-If you want to generate your own C files, make sure your local Cython version supports memory-views (available from Cython v0.17 and newer), unless your Cython files will not be compiled or used.
+If you want to generate your own C files, make sure your local Cython version supports memory-views and fused-types (available from Cython v0.19 and newer), unless your Cython files will not be compiled or used.

 Building procedure